maartene/BattlesnakeSwiftStarter/README.md

 # Battlesnake Swift Starter Project

 An unofficial Battlesnake template written in Swift.
 Get started at [play.battlesnake.com](https://play.battlesnake.com).
+This is a port of the official JavaScript starter.

 ![Battlesnake Logo](https://media.battlesnake.com/social/StarterSnakeGitHubRepos_JavaScript.png)